Proving with Computer Assistance 2IMF15

 Teacher

-Room number MF6.079A (only on Thursdays) For contact, use the e-mail address herman at cs dot ru dot nl
+- For contact, please use the e-mail address herman at cs dot ru dot nl and please use 2IMF15 in your Subject header

 Location and time